-The residential courses are the best way to learn Ayurvedic Yoga Massage, if you are ready for a full immersion!
+Our residential courses are the best way to learn Ayurvedic Yoga Massage, if you are ready for a full immersion!
 We always have a great time, and don’t particularly feel like coming back.
-Whilst in all of our trainings friendships build, in the residential courses it’s that extra element of cooking together, going on excursions on days off and we can practise yoga/meditation together (optional).
+Whilst in all of our trainings friendships build, in the residential courses it’s that extra element of cooking together, going on excursions on days off and we also practise yoga together in the mornings (optional).

 Taking the course as an intensive works really well.
 We work for about 6 hours per day, so the whole course, L1-4 (find out more about training here) will take two weeks (5 days course, 2 days off, 5 days course), and there will still be a lot of time for exploring the island.
 6-hour days mean that the course is still pretty condensed, but it’s workable (any more and we’d get too tired), and we’ll have enough time to head to the beach/hills/a cafe etc in the afternoons/evenings (or some groups prefer to change the timings and take a longer break over lunchtime).

 During the course you will be Despina’s guest, from the time we pick you up from the airport to the time we drop you off.
 Food is vegan and cooking/cleaning up afterwards will be shared, to keep the costs down (and students also love learning new, vegan, delicious and healthy Greek-inspired recipes!).
-If you would prefer to have a more chilled out holiday experience with more formal accommodation, and more time to rest and replenish, I can also recommend some lovely and extremely good value accommodation for you nearby.
+If you would prefer to have a more chilled out holiday experience with more formal accommodation, and more time to rest and replenish, I can also recommend some lovely accommodation for you nearby.
 You will be surprised by the great value of accommodation prices on Chios, as it’s off the beaten track.

 On our days off we can organise guided walks and/or sailing trips or courses and/or scuba diving excursions or courses.
 Depending on people’s interests there are quite a few galleries/museums, some caves with stunning formations, lots of scenery, forests, beaches, medieval stone-built villages, breath-taking views..
 And the sunrises and sunsets over the Aegean Sea are pure heaven.
 We will be travelling around the island by car, so one of you might need to volunteer to drive, otherwise one of my local friends will join us for the days off.
 Mostly people in the past have preferred swimming, strolling around medieval villages/areas with interesting architecture, eating at local tavernas and watching sunrises/sunsets on days off.